MAryaPPrihastono664/Anakbuelsa-UDPchat/README.md

 ## Installation
-1.download the zip from release
+1. Download the zip from release
-2.unzip the UDP chat folder in any folder
+2. Unzip the UDP chat folder in any folder

 ## Install requirements
-*python 3.11 or above
+-python 3.11 or above

 ## Usage
 ### Server